ezchx/isic_melanoma_contest_task3_inception_v3/README.md

 The model achieved an average classification accuracy of 80% based on the ISIC validation data set of 193 images.

-Final results for the ISIC 1,512 test images will be available when the contest concludes in early August 2018.
+Final results for the 1,512 test images will be available when the contest concludes in early August 2018.

 \* https://forum.isic-archive.com/t/task-3-supplemental-information/430